steveash/steveash.github.io/about/index.md

 Analytic Science Group, Lead; Software Architect

 * Collaborate with C-level executives and product owners to identify opportunities where intelligent analytic solutions can provide value to our products
-* Develop strategies to scope, prioritize, and deliver intelligent solutions in line with strategy
+* Develop strategies to scope, prioritize, and deliver intelligent solutions
 * Lead a team of 5 data scientists and research engineers to execute projects
 * Perform data science tasks, such as exploration, visualization, modeling, and experimentation
 * Engineer production-ready components to deploy analytic solutions into our commercial products